 7:15 a.m. – 3:15 p.m.

-The primary purposes for coming to the library are to research, prepare presentations and class works, read or do homework.
-The librarian and other designated staff members are responsible for maintaining an environment appropriate for these purposes.
+The primary purposes for coming to the Learning Commons are to research, prepare presentations and class works, read or do homework.
+Staff members are responsible for maintaining an environment appropriate for these purposes.

-• A student coming to the library during class hours must bring a yellow pass with a teacher’s signature.
+• A student coming to the Learning Commons during class hours must bring a yellow pass with a teacher’s signature.

 • Eating, drinking, gum chewing, making loud noises, graffiti and other destructive behaviors are prohibited.
 Failure to follow policy may result in students being asked to leave.
-Repeat and serious offenses will be reported to the Dean of Students.
+Repeat and serious offenses will be reported to the Vice Principal of Student Life and School Culture.

-• Users of Maryknoll School computers are required to read and follow the Acceptable Use Policy.
+• Users of Maryknoll School computers are required to read and follow the Acceptable Use Agreement.
 Any misuse of computing facilities should be reported to a staff member.

-• Maryknoll ID cards are necessary to check out library materials.
+• Maryknoll ID cards are necessary to check out books.

 • Fines and replacement costs apply to overdue or lost books.
 Students are expected to respond to overdue and fine notices in a timely fashion.
-Those who fail to do so will be reported to the Dean of Students.
+Those who fail to do so will be reported to the Vice Principal of Student Life and School Culture.

 • Students are not allowed to check out video tapes or DVD movies since they are purchased for the sole purpose of instructional use.